 Private lessons are available for voice, piano, jazz piano, guitar, organ, harpsichord, conducting and most orchestral instruments.
 Lessons may be taken with or without academic credit.
 Fees apply, but are waived for majors.
+Contact your instructor to inquire about scholarship assistance.
 Credit lessons have co-requisites.
 See below for details.

 - Auditions: None.
 No experience necessary.

 $335 for twelve 30-minute lessons

 Fees are billed through Student Financial Services and are non-refundable after the end of the registration period.

 - Credit: Credit lessons award 1/2 credit per semester for 12 private 60-minute lessons per semester, or the equivalent

 - Lesson registration: Your instructor will provide you with the Lesson Registration Form link.
 It is important to fill this form out in consultation with the instructor, who can answer your questions.

 - Fees: A private lesson fee of $500 per semester will be billed through Student Financial Services.
 The fee is waived for declared music majors.
 If fees would prevent you from taking lessons, contact your instructor, who can nominate you for scholarship assistance.

 - Auditions: Basic proficiency is required for credit lessons.
 Contact an instructor to schedule an audition.